-On approximately 200,000 acres, the 3,000 California Raisin growers produce 100% of the U.S. raisins, totaling approximately 350,000 tons annually in an area within a 60 mile radius of Fresno, California – known as the central San Joaquin Valley.
-Two-thirds of the U.S. raisin production is consumed in the U.S. and Canada, while one-third is exported to nearly 50 countries with Japan and the United Kingdom being the top two export markets.
+On approximately 150,000 acres, over 1,700 California Raisin growers produce 100% of the U.S. raisins in an area within a 60-mile radius of Fresno, California – known as the central San Joaquin Valley.
+Two-thirds of the U.S. raisin production is consumed in the U.S. and Canada, while one-third is exported to nearly 50 countries with Asia and Europe being the top two export markets.

 What are raisins?

 Raisins are essentially dried grapes of the “Vitis vinifera” Natural Seedless varietal type and are typically dried by the sun, whether it is on paper trays or dried on the vine.
 Natural (Sun-Dried) seedless raisins include the Thompson seedless and other newer cultivars such as Selma Pete, Fiesta and DOVine.
 California Golden Seedless and California Dipped Seedless raisins are mechanically dried and processed.
 Other raisin varietal types include Zante Currant, Muscat, Monukka, Sultana, and other Seedless.
 Raisins may also be further processed into Raisin Paste and Raisin Juice Concentrate.

 Once dried, the raisins are brought from the vineyards, stored in wooden bins, and processed as needed by having their stems and capstems removed, then sorted by size, cleaned and washed in water to assure a wholesome and safe final product.

 Click here to view the Raisin Administrative Committee’s videos about growing and selling of California Raisins – Farm to Table.